PiwikPRO/actions/README.md

 ## Inclint (internal)

 This action should not probably used directly by workflows, rather by other actions, that implement linter tests for given languages.
-The action allows storing amount of linter errors for given branch in AWS S3 and comparing amount of linter errors results during PRs.
-It ensures, that amount of linter errors is incrementally decreased with time, by enforcing small improvement with every PR.
+The action allows storing number of linter errors for given branch in AWS S3 and comparing number of linter errors results during PRs.
+It ensures, that number of linter errors is incrementally decreased over time, by enforcing small improvement with every PR.

 Example usage
 ```yaml